 Yes, it's been 25 years since Paul Hogan (Not a Jew), starring as the rugged hunter Michael J. "Crocodile" Dundee, conquered the hearts of the world.
 25 years since a small Australian movie somehow became a bonafide hit.
 25 years since we learned what a bidet is for.

-Even today, scenes from the film play in our mind as if we just watched it.
+Even today, scenes from the film play in our mind.
 Mick feeding Sue yams in the Australian outback.
 Mick telling a mugger "that's not a knife...
 THAT's a knife".
 Mick giving Sue's boyfriend (played by Mark Blum, Jew) a so-deserving fist to the face.
 Mick checking the gender of bar patrons.
-And then, in the finale, Mick walking on top of heads in the New York City subway to get to his beloved.
+And then, in the finale, Mick walking on tops of heads to get to his beloved.

 The Godfather?
 Casablanca?
 Citizen Kane?
 All worthy films.